Teaching

 Essays

-The reflective case study (4,000 words) is the opportunity for the student to reflect on and to critically analyse a recent project on which he or she has worked in practice.
+The reflective case study (4,000 words) is the opportunity for the student to reflect on and to critically analyse a recent project on which they have worked in practice.
 Students are expected to account for the successes and difficulties encountered, provide commentary on the effectiveness of the team and offer conclusions of relevance to other practitioners.

 The literature review essay (3,000 words) develops research skills in searching, analysing and writing a critique of the academic literature.
 There are no prescribed titles; however the focus must be built environment related.
 Students are encouraged to venture beyond the boundaries of their home disciplines.